2010 Ivorian presidential election: Disarmament and security

 On 22 December 2007, a disarmament process planned to take place over the course of three months began with government soldiers and former rebels withdrawing from their positions near what had been the buffer zone; the forces of the two sides respectively went to barracks in Yamoussoukro and Bouaké.
 Gbagbo and Soro were present at Tiebissou to mark the event; Gbagbo said that, as a result, the front lines of the conflict no longer existed, and Soro said that it "effectively, concretely marks the beginning of disarmament".
 Government forces completed their withdrawal from the front lines on 24 January 2008.

 After meeting with Burkinabe President Blaise Compaoré, the mediator of the Ivorian crisis, in Ouagadougou, United Nations Secretary-General Ban Ki-moon urged the Ivorians to "move forward in the process of disarmament, reunification of the country and full restoration of state authority".
 Although he noted that progress had been made, Ban said that he and Compaoré agreed that there was much more to do.
 The New Forces have blamed the stalling of the process on lack of money.

-On 29 April, Ouattara called for the public identification hearings, which were due to end in May, to be extended by one or two months, saying that many people had not yet been able to participate.
+On 29 April, Ouattara called for the public identification hearings, which were due to end in May, to be extended by one or two months, saying that a number of people had not yet been able to participate.

 The process of disarmament, demobilization and reintegration of the New Forces, which had been launched on 22 December 2007, began in Bouaké on 2 May 2008 with 1,000 former rebels.
 43,000 former rebels were planned to ultimately be involved in the process, which is intended to last for about five months, with completion envisioned by late September, according to New Forces General Soumaïla Bakayoko.
 Bakayoko said that about 22,000 former rebels would "receive funding to carry out micro-projects", while the remainder would be integrated into the army.
 The numbers were later given as 36,000 total, with 10,000 to be integrated and 26,000 to participate in rehabilitation projects or national civic service.
 The government said that it did not have the money to fund rehabilitation projects.

 By late May, with the disarmament process continuing, 2,568 New Forces soldiers had been grouped in camps.
 As part of the process, each of the former rebels were planned to each receive 90,000 CFA francs per month for three months; the first of these monthly payments occurred in May.
 A delay in the June payment caused unrest among the New Forces in Bouaké.